In the beginning of a special needs diagnosis, you’ll come across a lot of terms that may seem like a foreign language.

 - IEP Toolkit for Parents

 Please note that these are all national resources as listing state specific is a task that I simply do not have the time to properly invest in.
 I may, in the future, start a state-by-state resource listing for Autism specific resources as that is my passion area.
-I hope that this post was at least of some help when it comes to understanding special education terms.
+I hope that this post was at least of some help when it comes to understanding special education terminology.